lowlevel01/idaAutoRenamer/README.md

 An IDA plugin to rename global variables and functions based on JSON file.

 ## Main purpose:
 I had the API Hashing problem in mind when I wrote this plugin.
-You could write an x64dbg script to retrieve the addresses and the names and then use this plugin to rename them.
+You could write an x64dbg script to retrieve the addresses and the names and then use this plugin to rename them in IDA.

 ## How to use:
 - Put the plugin in the /plugins folder.